bluesky-social/atproto-website/content/specs/at-uri-scheme.md

 If you choose to store AT URIs within a record, always reference the repo DID.
 The same goes for storing URIs in a database.

+For application display, a handle can be used as a more human-readable alternative.
+In HTML, it is permissible to *display* the handle version of an AT-URI and *link* (`href`) to the DID version.

 ### Structure

 The full, general structure of an AT URI is: